| Fighting To WinThe Ontario Coalition Against Poverty

 budget-cutting policies, announced that he will resign before the

+end of his term.
 On that same day, thousands of homeless people,

 high school students, First Nations people, union members, homemakers,